Cincinnati Reds vs. Milwaukee Brewers Results, Stats, and Recap - August 27, 2020 Gametracker

 The 22-year-old Garcia, called up Wednesday, singled with two outs in the second on a slow roller that hit the bag at third, sending Freddy Galvis to second.
 Curt Casali followed with an RBI single to left to put the Reds up 1-0.

-Nick Castellanos opened the third inning with his 10th homer, sending a 2-2 pitch from Adrian Houser 395 feet to center.
+Castellanos opened the third inning with his 10th homer.
 Winker followed a drive to left for his seventh homer to make it 3-0.

 Houser (1-3) allowed four runs and nine hits in four innings as the Reds snapped a four-game losing streak.